TheFinestArtist/TheFinestArtist/Introduction.md

 Leonardo Taehwan Kim is an CEO and Artist who loves to make new products.

-He
+With 5 years professional experiences in developing mobile applications, he published six Android applications and three iOS applications.
+He is capable of not only developing mobile applications but also backend server and homepage.

+Hello, I'm Leonardo Taehwan Kim.

+You probably noticed that my logo resembles a lion.
+The logo is made of three letters: T,F, and A which stands for "The Finest Artist,” which is my slogan.

+I am a software engineer who has experience in developing products.
+I am capable of developing Android and iOS applications, backend server, and website homepage.
+Also, I’ve experience in designing user experiences, database structures, marketing through various channels such as Facebook, Instagram and influential blogs, optimizing business model, and developing businesses.

+Even though I value design, development, marketing and business equally, I tend to take software development more enthusiastically.
+Therefore, I am under the impression as a software engineer, more specifically a mobile application developer.

 Hello, I'm Leonardo Taehwan Kim.